laura3668/socialdata-laura.github.io/index.markdown

 The ridgeline plot further reveals differences within continents.
 In **Africa**, the distribution widened slightly over time, which indicates persistent inequality: while some nations achieved rapid growth in life expectancy, others lagged due to conflict or resource limitations.
 In contrast, **Europe’s** distributions remained tightly clustered, reflecting consistently high health standards across countries. **Asia’s** ridge lines shifted rightward and narrowed which shows a great overall improvement throughout the continent as a whole.

 These visualizations collectively highlight a dual narrative: while the world has moved forward, it has not done so together.
 Regional and national differences remain.
-As the world contiues to work toward the **UN’s Sustainable Development Goals**, especially **Goal 3: Good Health and Well-being**, understanding and addressing these differences is more critical than ever.
+As the world contiues to work toward the **UN’s Sustainable Development Goals**, understanding and addressing these differences is more critical than ever.

 ## 2014, an insightful year